polypheny/Polypheny-Control/README.md

 * [Typesafe Config](https://lightbend.github.io/config/): A configuration library using HOCON files.
 * [WinP](http://winp.kohsuke.org/): Windows process management library.

-Those projects are used "as is" and are integrated as libraries.
+These projects are used "as is" and are integrated as libraries.

 ## License